tyler-le/RedditCompilations/README.md

    ```

 2. The bot will:
-   - Prompt you to load your custom subreddit configs at `/configs` or create one on-demand
+   - Prompt you to load your custom subreddit configs at `/configs`
    - Fetch and download top videos from each subreddit based on the config.
    - Merge and re-encode the downloaded videos.
    - Save the batch upload details to `batch_upload.json`.